MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 # Custom machine learning models

-The **Custom Models** page lists workflows based on Azure Machine Learning models.
+**Intelligence** > **Custom Models** lets you manage workflows based on Azure Machine Learning models.
 Workflows help you choose the data you want to generate from insights and map the results to your Customer Insights data.
-[Read the blog about extending Customer Insights with custom models based on Azure Machine Learning](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/) and the [blog with examples of custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/05/examples-of-extending-dynamics-365-customer-insights-with-azure-ml/).
+[Read the blog about extending Customer Insights with custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/) and the [blog with examples of custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/05/examples-of-extending-dynamics-365-customer-insights-with-azure-ml/).

 ## Prerequisites